standrewsdigital/digital-pattern-library/README.md

 ### 2.1 Obtaining permission to use the DPL

 All users who wish to use the DPL to build a product must first organise a kick-off meeting with the digital communications team.
-At this meeting rules and responsibilities will be explained, and users will be required to sign a Memorandum of Understanding.
+At this meeting rules and responsibilities will be explained.
+Once they have been introduced to and understand the DPL and want to continue to use it they will be required to sign a Memorandum of Understanding.

 The Memorandum of Understanding will set out clear sign off gateways, which require users to share the information architecture (for web pages) and/or workflow (for web apps) as well as plans for content management with the digital communications team before the DPL is used to build or prototype a product.